kevee/salinasriver.org/src/access-points/bradley-south.md

 ---

 This is the typical put-in for the popular [Bradley tubing trip](/trips/bradley).
+Note that this is land on Camp Roberts, and whenever there is active training in the area, your access to the river can be closed.